-The subprogram deck is arranged as follows: (1) Data processing control cards as desired-these cards contain information which the subprogram must have before it reads in the data.
+The subprogram deck is arranged as follows: (1) Data processing control cards as desired--these cards contain information which the subprogram must have before it reads in the data.
 (If card input of reflections is used, a CELL card is required here.)
-(2) Map control cards-if necessary-for the first map.
+(2) Map control cards--if necessary--for the first map.
 (3) If card input of reflections, a deck of Fourier subprogram short-format data cards, followed by an END OF DATA card.
 (If no card input deck is found by the subprogram, it will automatically assume DATA TAPE input of reflections; and no cards should be entered here.)
 (4) A calculation starting control card specifying which type of map is desired.
-(5) If more than one map is desired, map control cards-if needed-followed by a calculation starting control card, should be entered for each extra map desired.
+(5) If more than one map is desired, map control cards--if needed--followed by a calculation starting control card, should incoaction of a calculation starting control card, should be entered for each extra map desired.
 None of the options which are set by data processing control cards may be changed between successive maps; to do so requires a separate call to the subprogram.
 Examples of subprogram decks follow.